vdemeester/blog/content/posts/2019-01-26-nix-run-alias.md

 ## Fish aliases experimentation {#fish-aliases-experimentation}

-I had a feeling the built-in `alias` would not work so I ended up trying to define _dynamic_ function that would be the name of the command.
+I had a feeling the built-in `alias` would not work so I ended up trying to define a _dynamic_ function that would be the name of the command.
 That's the beauty of the shell, everything is a command, even function appears as commands.
 If you define a function `foo()`, you will be able to run `foo` in your shell, **and** it will take precedence over